HMS Inflexible (1907): Battle of the Falklands

-The West Indies Squadron of Rear Admiral Christopher Cradock was destroyed by the German German East Asia Squadron commanded by Admiral Graf von Spee during the Battle of Coronel on 1 November 1914.
+The West Indies Squadron of Rear Admiral Christopher Cradock was destroyed by the German East Asia Squadron commanded by Admiral Graf von Spee during the Battle of Coronel on 1 November 1914.
 In response, the Admiralty ordered that a squadron be sent to destroy the Germans.
 The squadron, under the command of Admiral Sir Doveton Sturdee, consisted of Invincible (flag) and Inflexible.
 They departed on 11 November and rendezvoused with several other cruisers under Rear Admiral Stoddard at Abrolhos Rocks, off the coast of Brazil on the 26th.
 They departed the following day and reached Port Stanley on the morning of 7 December.

 Spee – making a leisurely voyage back to the Atlantic – wished to destroy the radio station at Port Stanley, so he sent the armoured cruiser SMS Gneisenau and the light cruiser Nürnberg to see if the harbor was clear of British warships on the morning of 8 December.
 They were spotted at 07:30, although the pre-dreadnought Canopus, grounded in Stanley Harbor to defend the town and its wireless station, did not receive the signal until 07:45.
 It mattered little because Sturdee was not expecting an engagement and most of his ships were coaling.
 Furthermore, the armoured cruiser Cornwall and the light cruiser Bristol had one or both of their engines under repair.
 The armed merchant cruiser Macedonian was patrolling the outer harbor entrance while the armoured cruiser Kent was anchored in the outer harbor, scheduled to relieve the Macedonian at 08:00.
 The Germans were not expecting any resistance and the first salvo from Canopus's guns at 09:20 caused them to sheer off from their planned bombardment of the wireless station and fall back on Spee's main body.